mer-hybris/hadk.sailfishos.org/docs/factory.md

 +
 ```

 Repeat the flashing process as outlined in
-`flashing-lvm`{.interpreted-text role="ref"}, boot the device, go to
+[flashing instructions](#flashing-lvm-enabled-image), boot the device, go to
 `Settings | Reset device`, and perform reset.

 Device will reboot into recovery and you will see the spinner image with